istresearch/scrapy-cluster/utils/README.rst

 Overview
 --------

 The ``scutils`` package is a collection of utilities that are used by the Scrapy Cluster project.
-However, these utilities are agnostic enough that they can be used for any application.
+These utilities are agnostic enough that they can be used by any application.

 Requirements
 ------------